A speed comparison of the most popular UHS-I and UHS-II SD memory cards for the Canon G7x II.

 Where To Buy Memory Cards

-If you don’t buy a memory card from one of the links above, you’ll need to be careful you don’t get counterfeit cards.
-They are very common on Ebay, even sometimes on Amazon.
-Always make sure you buy your cards from a trusted source on Amazon, or a trusted camera store like Adorama, or B&HPhoto.
-I would avoid buying any memory cards on Ebay.
+If you don’t buy a memory card from one of the links above, be careful not to get counterfeit cards.
+They are very common on eBay, even sometimes on Amazon.
+Always make sure you buy your cards from a trusted source on Amazon or from a trusted camera store like Adorama or B&H Photo.
+I would avoid buying any memory cards on eBay.

 Best Cards For Video In The Canon G7X Mark II

-The Canon G7X II doesn’t have any restrictions on memory card when it comes to shooting video.
-Even at 1080p the camera shoots at a low enough bitrate so that any of the new memory cards, except maybe the Samsung EVO will work fine.
+The Canon G7X II doesn’t impose any restrictions on memory cards for video.
+Even at 1080p, the camera shoots at a low enough bitrate that any new memory card, except maybe the Samsung EVO, will work fine.

 Frequently Ask Questions

-I’ve been doing these memory card speed tests for several years now and I get a lot of the same questions asked, so I’ll do my best to answer those here.
+I’ve been doing these memory card speed tests for several years now, and I get a lot of the same questions, so I’ll do my best to answer them here.

-My memory card is creating corrupt shots what do I do? – Unfortunately in this situation you likely have a bad card.
-There isn’t a lot you can do about this other than to replace your card.
+My memory card is creating corrupt shots; what do I do? – Unfortunately, in this situation, you likely have a bad card.
+There isn’t much you can do about this other than replace your card.

 My memory card doesn’t work what do I do? – It’s likely you could have a bad memory card, but also make sure you always format your card in camera.
 This tends to reduce issues with cards not working or not performing correctly.

-My buffer keeps getting fill when recording video? – This usually means you’re memory card is not fast enough and you’ll need get a faster card.
+My buffer keeps getting filled when recording video. – This usually means your memory card is not fast enough and you’ll need to get a faster card.
 If you already have a card on the list above, you should try a different brand.
-Not all cameras work the same with each card, different production cycles between cameras and cards can produce various results and there is no guarantee the cards I rated will work perfectly with your camera.
-Lexar, Toshiba, Samsung and Sandisk are usually pretty safe bets.
+Not all cameras work the same with each card; different production cycles between cameras and cards can yield varying results, and there is no guarantee that the cards I rated will work perfectly with your camera.
+Lexar, Toshiba, Samsung, and Sandisk are usually pretty safe bets.

 Whether you’re looking for the fastest memory card or just a memory card that will last you a long time, the difference between 5MB/s or even maybe 10MB/s write speeds won’t make a very noticeable difference when you’re dealing with already very fast memory cards.
 So if there is a card that performs well but has a better warranty and is at a better price, it might be a good idea to just grab that.